imkuldeepahlawat/kdreact-migrate/README.md

 #### Safety Features

-1. **Dry Run Mode**
-   - Preview changes without applying them
-   - Understand impact before migration

-2. **Backup Creation**
+1. **Backup Creation**
-   - Automatically creates backups before making changes
+   - Optionally creates a backup before making changes (`--create-backup`)
-   - Allows rollback if needed
+   - Manual rollback supported via CLI

-3. **Incremental Migration**
-   - Supports step-by-step migration
-   - Can migrate specific components or files

-### What This Tool Does NOT Do
+### What This Tool Does NOT Do (and will not do automatically)

-#### Limitations & Manual Tasks

-1. **Custom Logic Migration**
+- **Automatic migration of complex class components to functional components with hooks**
-   - Does not automatically migrate custom business logic
+- **Automatic migration of custom business logic or advanced state management**
-   - Complex state management patterns require manual review
-   - Custom hooks and utilities need manual verification

-2. **Third-Party Library Compatibility**
+- **Automatic migration of context usage to modern patterns**
+- **Automatic bundle size analysis or performance optimizations**
-   - Cannot guarantee compatibility with all third-party libraries
+- **Automatic deep compatibility with all third-party libraries**
-   - Some libraries may need manual updates or replacements
-   - Custom integrations require manual testing

-3. **Styling and CSS**
-   - Does not migrate CSS-in-JS patterns
-   - Styled-components or emotion configurations need manual review
-   - CSS modules and global styles are not affected

-4. **Build System Customizations**
-   - Complex webpack configurations may need manual updates
-   - Custom build scripts and optimizations require review
-   - Environment-specific configurations need manual verification

-5. **Testing Strategy Updates**
-   - Test files are updated but testing strategy may need review
-   - Custom test utilities and mocks require manual verification
-   - Integration test patterns may need updates

-6. **Performance Optimizations**
-   - Does not automatically implement new React performance features
-   - Memoization and optimization patterns need manual implementation
-   - Bundle size optimizations require manual review
+- **Incremental or step-by-step migration (beyond file/component selection)**

 #### Manual Review Required

-1. **Breaking Changes**
 - Some React 18+ features require manual implementation
-   - Concurrent features need manual enabling
-   - Strict mode implications need manual review

-2. **Custom Components**
-   - Complex component logic may need manual refactoring
-   - Custom event handlers and side effects require review
-   - Performance-critical components need manual optimization

-3. **State Management**
-   - Complex state management patterns need manual review
+- Custom logic, advanced state management, and custom hooks/utilities need manual review
-   - Redux, MobX, or custom state solutions require verification
-   - Context usage patterns may need updates
+- Third-party library compatibility must be verified manually
+- Performance optimizations and bundle size analysis are not automated

 ## Installation